 Unique actions.
-In three examples, we use unique actions to exploit that some actions are performed only by a single thread, and their order is therefore not affected by thread interleavings.
-In the example Sales-By-Region, different threads process data from different regions, and add it to a shared map.
-Since the keys are region-specific, writes from different threads never conflict, and thus all updates commute.
-For the single producer-consumer and the pipeline examples, we exploit that there is only a single producer and a single consumer thread per shared queue to prove that the sequence of consumed values is low; if there were multiple such threads (as is the case in the multiple producer-consumer example), the order of consumed items could be affected by secret data (and thus, only its multiset view is low).
+In three examples, we use unique actions to exploit that some actions are performed only by one thread, and thus their order is unaffected by thread interleavings.
+In Sales-By-Region, different threads process data from different regions and add it to a shared map.
+Since the keys are region-specific, writes from different threads never conflict, and all updates commute.
+For the single-producer-consumer and pipeline examples, we exploit that there is only one producer and one consumer thread per shared queue to prove that the sequence of consumed values is low;

+if there were multiple such threads (like in the multiple-producer-consumer example), the order of consumed items could be affected by secret data (and thus, only its multiset view is low).